bgcarlisle/Numbat/docs/forms.md

 indexed by their form ID.

-The responses to an extraction form are stored in a table in the database back-end named `extractions_1`, `extractions_2`, where the numeral at the end of the name corresponds to the form ID.
+The responses to an extraction form are stored in a table in the database back-end named `extractions_1`, `extractions_2`, etc. where the numeral at the end of the name corresponds to the form ID.

 There are two types of forms in Numbat: "screening" and "extraction".
 (Apologies for the ambiguity in the terminology